danielv089/bookstore-etl-pipeline-project/README.md

 - Saves normalized CSV files to 3_normalized_data/

 4️⃣ Load
-- Loads normalized tables into a local SQLite database: 4_database/books.db
+- Loads normalized tables into a SQL database
-- Tables created:
-- books: main book data
-- genres: genre reference table
-- in_stock: stock information

   ![ETL Pipeline Diagram](docs/etl_figure.png)

+## 🔄 Version History
+# 1.2 Python and SQLite
+-Uses local SQLite database
+-Changed the logger function for Python logging module for better logging and monitoring
+# 1.1 Python and SQLite
+-Changed the for loop for while loop

 ## 🧰 Tech Stack
 - **Python**
 - **Pandas**